Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 But Turkey is also seeking to exert influence within the alliance by preventing Finland and Sweden from joining NATO.
 Turkey is demanding that Sweden hand over Kurdish exiles it says are affiliated with Kurdish PKK insurgents.

-Turkey’s official news agency reported that Sweden had extradited a PKK member and that he was arrested on Saturday upon his arrival in Istanbul.
+The official Turkish news agency reported that Sweden extradited PKK member and he was arrested on Saturday upon his arrival in Istanbul.

 Turkey is one of only two of the 30 NATO members that has not yet signed the Nordic countries into NATO.
 Hungary, the other, should do it.